NATIONAL ASSOCIATION OF AUTOMOBILE CLUBS OF CANADA

-Senior: All Best of Class Vehicles scoring 940 or more (now moved to the Senior class for future judging—the ‘Best’ Senior is moved to Preservation)
+Senior: All Best of Class Vehicles scoring 940 or more (now moved to the Senior class for future judging—the ‘Best’ Senior is moved to the Preservation Class permanently)

 Best Senior: Highest of Senior Vehicles (receives a first Place Award and is moved to the Preservation Class for all further judging)

-Preservation: All previous ‘Best Senior’ Vehicles Must score between 900 – 1000 points to receive the Preservation award.
+Preservation: All previous ‘Best Senior’ Vehicles Must score between 900 – 1000 points to receive a Preservation award.
 (May re-show in this Class forever)